olsonpm/sqlite-to-rest/README.md

    descending specifiers
  - The API enforces correct usage, while sending developer-friendly error messages upon 4xx errors.
- - Comes with a friendly CLI to generate the database schema out to a json file which is then consumed by the library.
-The CLI also allows you to create a bare-bones koa server to get you up and running quickly.
+ - Comes with a friendly CLI to create a bare-bones koa server to get you up and running quickly.

 ## Limitations